In this article, we are going to discuss the Nepal Tea House Trekking Packing List.

 As for the number, you will not need a new shirt for every day.
 There are places where you can give your shirts a quick wash if you feel they are sweaty and smelly.

-Polyester is light-weighted, breathable and dries quickly.
+Polyester is light-weighted, breathable, and dries quickly.
 You can opt for other similar fabric too.

 Long-sleeve shirts – 2

 It is always intelligent to back up for any possible situation.
 The long-sleeve shirts will keep you warm if the atmosphere is quite cold.
 These are also good for the cold chilling nights near the Himalayas.
 On the other hand, long-sleeved shirts will also protect you from direct sunlight, if the rays are scorching in the daytime.
 You can also buy them in the store of Kathmandu for some $ 3 per piece.
+These are the must include items in the Nepal Tea House Trekking Packing List.

 Waterproof hiking boots – 1 pair